LSC Logo

 The Commission will only pay for work which has been authorised.
 Authorisation is in the form of a certificate of commitment.
 The bottom of that certificate forms the tax invoice.
 In the ordinary course, therefore, certificates are a reliable cumulative record of the maximum we can pay you.
 If you do not have a certificate, you cannot bill us and we will not pay.

-If, in an emergency or short notice situation, you have arranged a conditional grant of aid by telephone or fax, a certificate of commitment should follow by post once the application for aid has been processed.
+If, in an emergency or short notice situation, you have arranged a conditional grant of aid by telephone or fax, a certificate of commitment should follow by post once the application for aid has been received and processed.
 If you have not received a certificate within a couple of weeks of submitting the application, write to the assigning officer.

 Normally, if prior approval has not been sought, the Commission will decline to meet those additional costs.
 However, in rare and exceptional circumstances, (and solely at the Commission's discretion), where the Commission has approved a grant of aid, and is aware of the matter in general, it may subsequently approve and pay costs for an item, or items, not prior approved.